Fort Wayne International Airport: Passenger gates & private aviation

 The master plan called for the replacement of ground-level Gates 1 through 4 with an equal number of additional jetway gates on the second floor, and one of the new gates would include a passenger U.S. Customs Federal Inspection Services station to complement the existing FIS station for cargo and business jets.
-However, the status of this plan is unclear after a jetway was added to Gate 4 in 2014; the airport may simply choose to add jetways to Gates 1 and 3 instead.
-Room has opened up by the relocation of the airport's fixed-base operator (FBO) to the airport's west side near the SkyWest maintenance base, made possible by the opening of Altitude Drive.
+Many of these features were added to Project Gateway.
+Room opened up by the relocation of the airport's fixed-base operator (FBO) to the airport's west side near the former SkyWest maintenance base, made possible by the opening of Altitude Drive.
 As of January 2016, the FBO is run by the Airport Authority and is branded as the Fort Wayne Aero Center.
 The new facility, which replaced previous FBO Atlantic Aviation, offers a full range of services to private aircraft owners.
 Fort Wayne Aero Center also supplies Avfuel-branded aviation fuels and deicing services to both private and commercial airline customers.
-U.S. Customs will relocate to a new location near the Aero Center in 2016; although the facility will be larger, it is unclear if a passenger FIS will be included.
+U.S. Customs moved to a new location near the Aero Center in 2016; although the facility will be larger, a passenger FIS was not included.
 The master plan also calls for a larger Transportation Security Administration security area.